Lara-Ghi/LevelUp/README.md

 ## Development

-1. Start the development server with hot reload:
+1. Start the development server with hot reload (USE THIS ONE, OR ELSE YOU WONT BE ABLE TO SEE THE CHANGES FOR JS):
 ```bash
 npm run dev
 ```